 Overcoming the "Translational Gap" Key to Drug Discovery Success

-It can be said that obtaining data with a low "translational gap" and a high "efficacy" wall improves the success rate of drug discovery, leading to reduced time and avoidance of losses.
+Obtaining data with a high efficacy barrier and a small translational gap can improve the success rate of drug discovery, leading to time savings and avoidance of losses.

 One of the causes of the translational gap is said to be the "limitations of animal models."
 Even if dramatic effects are observed in preclinical studies, there are four definitive biological and anatomical gaps that explain why these effects are not reproduced in humans.
 The four gaps are explained below.